Interested in the world of dark ale? The difference between stouts and porters is likely a question you have asked yourself.

 Porters are a dark brown ale brewed with chocolate malts, or sometimes brown malts, roasted barley, or specialty malts.
 They taste almost the same, with only slight differences in the notes of their flavors.

-There is even such a thing as a chocolate stout, where they have dark chocolate flavors, like that of a porter.
+There is even such a thing as a chocolate stout, where they have a dark beer with chocolate flavors, like that of a porter.

 Chances are if you like one, you would like the other as well.
 There is only a subtle difference between the two flavors.